 Dr Susan Gosling BSc, MA, PhD, GDipEM GAICD

-Susan has extensive investment management industry experience and has held a number of senior positions in the Australian funds management industry.
-She has been a hands-on portfolio manager for over 30 years with a focus on portfolio strategy, risk management and scenarios analysis.
-She has wide investment management and leadership experience within leading financial services firms.
-Susan is a non-executive director of Mercer Investments (Australia) Limited and a member of their Remuneration & Nominations Committee.
+Susan has over 35 years investment management experience with leading financial services firms.
+She has had a particular focus on multi-asset portfolios, risk management and scenarios analysis.
+Susan is a non-executive director of Mercer Investments (Australia) Limited and is Chair of their People and Culture Committee.
 Prior to 2020 Susan was Head of Investments at MLC and remains a member of MLC’s Private Equity Investment Committee.
 Susan is also a business coach with Worthwhile Ventures which supports early-stage Aboriginal businesses to achieve their objectives.
 Susan has worked in both the public and private sectors in Australia and the UK.
-She commenced her career in London as an economist with the Economist Intelligence Unit, and was an Economic Adviser with the National Economic Development Office.
+Her career commenced in London where she was an Economic Adviser with the National Economic Development Office.

 Ken Hyman BA Com, Grad Dip Fin

 Ken founded Antares Fixed Income in 1990, a specialist funds management business within the MLC Group, now managing over $27bn.
 He has over 50 years’ experience in financial markets and investment management, specialising in fixed interest and money markets.
 He began his career in South Africa but has spent the last 30+ years in Sydney.
 Ken is a keen supporter of wildlife and land conservation and is a committed member of the Australian Wildlife Conservancy, Wires and Bush Heritage.
 Ken sits on the investment committee of the Jewish Communal Appeal.

 Phil Damp BA Ec & Ir, Dip Bis, JD